BRMatt/phpnw11-making-your-views-stupid/notes.md

 Here the beers method gets a set of all the beers the user likes and returns it to the template.

+# Ways we can improve this example

+As you probably noticed, the template has direct access to the model, which depending on how your models work could mean your templates can call state changing methods such as delete, update etc.

+# Advantages of using Mustache

+Parent language agnostic - If you write mustache templates for your site they'll work in PHP, Javascript, Ruby, Python and so on.

+Output is automatically escaped - Makes it extremely easy to prevent XSS attacks

+Because you've de-coupled your logic from the presentation layer you can unit test it to make sure your templates are receiving the data they expect!

 ## Notes

 http://nicksda.apotomo.de/2011/10/rails-misapprehensions-helpers-are-shit/